How “Collaborative Reasoning” Could Be the Next Public School Trend

 The Dynamics of a Collaborative Learning Classroom

-• Teaching students to utilize a text in order to evaluate and consider multiple possibilities
+• Teaching students to use a text to assess and consider multiple possibilities

 • Teaching students the value and skills of persuasion

-• Teaching children how to control a topic of conversation while sharing turns and respecting each others' ideas
+• Teaching children how to control a topic of conversation while sharing turns and respecting each others' idea

 The Benefits of Collaborative Reasoning

-To help teachers move away from the inactive methods of lecture and rote memorization, collaborative reasoning programs encourage students to become consistently active and personally accountable for their own evaluations and conclusions.
-As a result, students who may have “poor” academic records may encounter a new spark of inspiration.
+To help teachers move away from the inactive methods of lecture and rote memorization, collaborative reasoning programs encourage students to become consistently active and personally accountable for their evaluations and conclusions.
+As a result, students with “poor” academic records may encounter a new spark of inspiration.

-In fact, as the Foundation for Critical Thinking articulates, in lecture-based classrooms, “The poor student alternates between passive listening and mindless recall, the ‘good’ student between good note-taking and clever cramming.
+Asthe Foundation for Critical Thinking articulates, in lecture-based classrooms, “The poor student alternates between passive listening and mindless recall, the ‘good’ student between good note-taking and clever cramming.
 The poor student becomes bored, alienated, or hostile; the ‘good’ student skilled at short-term mimicry.”
-By setting aside lecture and memorization approaches to learning, school leaders hope kids will learn using a more complex and advanced skill set, forcing students to challenge themselves far beyond the simple methods of note taking and repetition.
+By setting aside lecture and memorization approaches to learning, school leaders hope kids will learn using a more complex and advanced skill set, forcing students to challenge themselves far beyond the simple methods of note-taking and repetition.

-While some private schools, such as the Waldorf schools, already operate based upon collaborative reasoning, the philosophy shows great promise for the future of public school classrooms.
+While some private schools, such as the Waldorf schools, already operate based on collaborative reasoning, the philosophy shows great promise for the future of public school classrooms.

 Additional Resources [+]